Skip to content

 Alternatively, you could also use another AI platform that provides access to OpenAI-compatible large language models through a unified API.

-Go to Workflow Automation and navigate to My Apps and Add a new app connection choosing Self-hosted LLM from the list.
+8. Go to Workflow Automation and navigate to Apps.
+Click the + Add Connection button.
+In the popup, select Self-hosted LLM from the list.
+Self-hosted-LLM_08.jpgSelf-hosted-LLM_09.jpg